-Here in New York, hundreds of people are expected to attend the funeral of Sean Bell today at the Community Church of Christ, in Jamaica, Queens.
-It is being held in the same church where the 23-year-old Bell was supposed to be married last Saturday to his high school sweetheart.
-But hours before the wedding ceremony, he was killed when five undercover police officers fired 50 shots at a car carrying him and two friends.
-They had just left his bachelors party at a club in Queens.
+AMY GOODMAN: Here in New York, at least hundreds of people are expected to attend the funeral of Sean Bell today at the Community Church of Christ in Jamaica, Queens.
+The funeral is being held in the same church where the 23-year-old man was supposed to be married last Saturday to his high school sweetheart.
+But hours before the wedding ceremony, he was killed when five undercover police officers fired 50 shots at the car carrying him and his two friends.
+They had just left his bachelor’s party at a club in Queens.
 Joseph Guzman and Trent Benefield survived the shooting but remain hospitalized.
 None of the victims were armed.

-The police officers have been widely criticized–even by Mayor Michael Bloomberg–of using excessive force.
-The Rev. Jesse Jackson said of the shooting, "this is a symbol, not an aberration.
+The police officers have been widely criticized, even by Mayor Michael Bloomberg, of using excessive force.
+The Reverend Jesse Jackson said of the shooting, quote, "This is a symbol, not an aberration.
 Our criminal justice system has broken down for black Americans and young black males."

 Community leaders in Queens are now accusing the police of also harassing friends of Sean Bell.
 On Thursday morning, police raided an apartment in Queens and arrested four people who knew Bell.
-The police claim they are trying to determine if there was a fourth man in the car with Bell who might have had a weapon.
-Meanwhile the New York Police Department has announced it would review its undercover operations because of the fatal shooting.
+The police claim they’re trying to determine if there was a fourth man in the car with Bell who might have had a weapon.
+Meanwhile, the New York Police Department has announced it will review its undercover operations because of the fatal shooting.

 The next morning they came back again to the same building — this was Thursday morning at 6:00 a.m. — and arrested two more young men, including one was arrested for an overdue $25 fine on a ticket from last year, and he was hauled off to jail on that.
 And again, he was a friend of Trent Benefield, who had been at the hospital several times during the week, one of the wounded men.
 And he was again asked about what was his conversations with Trent Benefield, what did he know about other people in the neighborhood.